jhudsl/tidyversecourse/docs/05-prediction.md

 ### What is Machine Learning?

 So far we've been discussing predictive analysis.
 But, you may have heard people on the news or in daily life talking about "machine learning."
-The goal of machine learning is to build models (often referred to as algorithms) from the patterns in data that can be used for predictions in the future.
-For our purposes, it's safe to argue that when doing predictive analysis, we're actually doing machine learning.
-As such, we'll use machine learning throughout the rest of this lesson.
+The goal of machine learning in prediction is to build models (often referred to as algorithms) from the patterns in data that can be used for predictions in the future.
 Here, machine learning refers to using the relationships within a dataset to build a model that can be used for prediction.

 That said, there is without a doubt an entire field of individuals dedicating themselves to machine learning.
 This lesson will just touch on the very basics within the field.